-Popping or squeezing a pimple can also make your skin take longer to heal and lead to scarring, according to the American Academy of Dermatology.
-This is why learning how to get rid of a pimple on the lip the right way is important.
+Popping or squeezing a pimple can make your skin take longer to heal and lead to scarring.

 To reduce your risk of damaging your skin and lips, here’s how to get rid of a pimple on your lip safely, including home remedies and medical treatments.